We love our kids very much, but sometimes it’s nice to just

 Nashville’s airport is not very far from the city.
 We rented a car only because we knew that our rental house was 2 miles away from downtown and we wanted the freedom to explore outside the city of Nashville as well.
 If you are planning on staying in the downtown area, you really do not need a rental car.
 You can get everywhere you want by walking or taking short Uber/Lyft rides.

-There are plenty of things to do in Nashville for a weekend getaway.
+There are plenty of things to do and see during your couples trip to Nashville.
 We enjoyed the food, music, sights, and even had time for a day trip.
+Here are some options for things to do in Nashville:

 Eat at Pharmacy Burger

 We arrived on a Saturday morning, dropped off our bags and walked straight to lunch at Pharmacy Burger.
-The burgers, fries, desserts
+The burgers, fries, desserts, and hand made sodas are delicious here!
+I highly recommend this place when you are visiting Nashville (it is kid-friendly too if you bring little ones along).

 Tour the Downtown Area